As the title suggests, we’ll explore how the

 The schools implement kinesthetic learning activities for those who learn by doing physical tasks.
 There will often be puzzle pieces of letters or numbers for them to create words or solve simple math problems.
 For the practical living skills, the student will work on reading recipe cards, taking care of plants, and working on motor skills like buttoning and unbuttoning fabric pieces.
 Tasks like these help focus students’ past mental engagement.
 They get to also physically see how they need to work through something instead of having to picture it in their mind.
 This makes sure the information sticks with them instead of just going in one ear and coming out the other.

 Personally, when I was a child, physical activities were always the ones that helped me understand concepts the best.
 I have ADHD that was undiagnosed as a child so I needed the added aspect of walking around, grabbing stuff, and thinking through problems and scenarios with my whole body instead of just my sporadic brain.
-Montessori schools focus quite a bit on making sure the students all get to interact with a subject in a hands-on way instead of just hoping they retain the information for later use.

 Concrete to Abstract Concepts